-TSA will be moving to their future home at 24 Ryerson Avenue in the Queen and Bathurst area in late 2018.
+TSA will be moving to their future home at 24 Ryerson Avenue in the Queen and Bathurst tobe present for the Winter Term of 2019.
 The school is committed to work in partnership with staff, faculty, students and the community to identify, prevent, and remove barriers to participation.
 The new facilities and studios at 24 Ryerson Avenue will be fully accessible.

 TSA’s Governance is consistent with our guiding principles and values.
 The Board of Governors is comprised of a 50/50 partnership between Faculty and Students.
 The Annual General Meeting is scheduled for Saturday, April 7, 2018 - 12:30pm.